hubmapconsortium-graveyard/directory-schema/README.md

 and is validated against a JSON Schema, provided as a dict inside Python, or as a JSON or YAML file through the CLI.

+Sample schemas and directories are in the [test fixtures](tests/fixtures).

 ## CLI

 ```